<lhs> '=' <rhs>';'

 expression.
 The right hand side of an assignment statement is evaluated

-store the result from the evaluation of <rhs>
+store the result from the evaluation of <rhs>.
+The equal symbol

 is quoted to indicate that it should be literal.
 The same applies to